Investing Ideas

 • Since 1929, the performance of large cap U.S. stocks versus small caps has run in cycles lasting about seven years, on average, making the current cycle of U.S. large cap outperformance an outlier.

-• Valuations for U.S. small caps are in their cheapest quintile since 1990, which has increased the historical odds of U.S. small caps outperforming large caps over the next 5 to 10 years.
+• Meanwhile, relative valuations (U.S. small caps vs. large caps) are in their cheapest quintile since 1990, which has increased the historical odds of small caps outperforming large caps over the next 5 to 10 years.

 Get the full white paper